flows-network/hello-world/README.md

 2. Go to [Flows.network](https://flows.network/flow/new) to create a new flow.
 3. Import the forked repo from your account into flows.network.
 4. Build and deploy.
 5. You will now get a URL endpoint to access the flow function.
-It is under the *Lambda Endpoint* section on the flows.network web site.
+It is under the *Webhook Endpoint* section on the flows.network web site.
 You can test it as follows.

 The example below shows how to query a flow function we have already deployed.
 You can type the following URL into any browser's address bar: